SAVE THE DATE!

 An intensive, hands-on oil spill workshop.
 Our Spring Workshop was designed for spill responders who desire in-depth river booming and oil skimmer training.
 The three-day workshop begins with a full day of classroom orientation at Elastec in Carmi followed by two rigorous booming and skimmer deployment days on the Wabash River in New Harmony, Indiana.
 The SPRING WORKSHOP qualifies as an 8-hour Hazwoper refresher course.

-Trever has not been in the industry a long time, but in the 28 years he has been in, he has worked in all aspects of Environmental field operations with a focus on Emergency Spill Response.
+For 29 years Trever has worked in all aspects of Environmental field operations with a focus on Emergency Spill Response.

-He is a recognized name in Emergency Management, Spill Coordination, and Training; his expertise has been gained from a diverse range of emergency response situations relating to pipeline ruptures, train derailments, truck rollovers, well blowouts, offshore releases and phantom spills.
-Although well versed in all spill aspects, Trever specializes on inland water spill response.
+He is a recognized name in Emergency Management, Spill Coordination, and Training; his expertise has been gained from a diverse range of emergency response situations relating to pipeline ruptures, train derailments, truck rollovers, well blowouts, offshore releases, and phantom spills.
+Although well versed in all spill aspects, Trever specializes in inland water spill response.

 With his extensive knowledge and experience he also develops and instructs training classes for industry throughout North America and has most recently provided instruction to Oil and Gas Companies in the Middle East.

 Note: The Safety and wellbeing of all the participants in the Elastec Workshops is very important to us.
 Course schedules, and possibly workshop dates can change if we feel the safety of our participants is compromised due to river flooding, weather or other unforeseen circumstances.
 Please plan your itineraries accordingly.